godotengine/godot-docs/classes/class_displayserver.rst

 \ **Note:** This flag has no effect if :ref:`is_window_transparency_available()<class_DisplayServer_method_is_window_transparency_available>` returns ``false``.

-\ **Note:** Transparency support is implemented on Linux (X11/Wayland), macOS, and Windows, but availability might vary depending on GPU driver, display manager, and compositor capabilities.
+\ **Note:** Transparency support is implemented on Android, Linux (X11/Wayland), macOS, and Windows, but availability might vary depending on GPU driver, display manager, and compositor capabilities.

 .. _class_DisplayServer_constant_WINDOW_FLAG_NO_FOCUS: